guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 Everything is finally set up.
 Commit and Push the *config.yml* file and let's do some minor changes on our project to see if it really works.

+It's obvious that I got a bit lost while writing the final of this article as explaining how to config with a .yml is something a bit...
+I don't know.
+So any thing you would to ask about it just reach me on twitter or email or anywhere else.